aschnebelext/clean-code-pinata/README.md

 npx lint-staged # new
 ```

-If you followed through you now have everything set up—Congratulations 🎉
+If you followed through, you now have everything set up—Congratulations 🎉

 ### Final adjustments

-I personaly like to have a npm skript available what does all the initial setup for me.
+I personally like to have an npm script available what does all the initial setup for me.

 ```shell
 npm set-script setup "npm install && npm run prepare"